 Although there is a pandemic impacting all industries, job growth in the skin care industry is still projected to grow.
 In 2019, there were 78,600 skin care professionals employed, and this number is expected to grow 17% by 2029.
 This is higher than any comparable professional service industry.
 Specific growth is expected for businesses serving men.

-In 2019, there were 183,000 licensed estheticians in the United States and over 50,989 employed.
 This does not take into account the number of skin care professionals who are self-employed, independent contractors, or business owners.
 Additionally, specialization in laser, eyelash extensions, or even waxing contributes to this small number and considered an entity all its own.
 It is estimated that consumers will choose treatment-specific specialists for some services, rather than visit their esthetician.
 However, it’s possible that this thinking will shift as the pandemic progresses and the consumer will want a one-stop shop.
 This is even more reason to expand your treatment menu offerings.
 We can expect strong competition for jobs and clients at higher paying spas, and applicants will be forced to compete with a large pool of experienced skin care professionals.

 Expand your Service Menu